RedisLabs/redislabs-docs/content/rc/security/private-service-connect.md

 1. Copy the endpoint and use it in your application to connect to your database.

+{{< note >}}
+Once your Private Service Connect endpoint is active, you must connect to the database from the Private Service Connect endpoint.
+If you previously used the public or private endpoint to connect to your database, you must migrate any connections to the Private Service Connect endpoint.
+{{< /note >}}

 ## Deactivate Private Service Connect {#deactivate-psc}